 - YES!!!
 I have removed it from painted wood, other vinyl tile and bare wood.
 It has easily removed and left no sticky residue.
 It did NOT remove the paint.
 Again, this is my experience.
 I would strongly suggest testing an inconspicuous place on your surface before committing if you absolutely need to remove it in the future like in a rental kitchen makeover.

 Would I Install Vinyl Peel and Stick Tile Again?

 Yes.
 Most definitely yes because it suited my needs for a mobile home makeover on a budget.
-I love the look of the dark green tile backsplash, and this is something I would have never tried with permanent tile.
+I love the look of the dark green tile backsplash, and this is something I would have never tried with permanent tiles.

 So there are my pros and cons of peel and stick tile backsplash for our mobile home kitchen, aka Bertha.